Skip to content

 Essentials – Embodiment – Realization

-In every step of the Craft of Zen, you can find the four E stages of transformation, much like the flow of a spiral.
+In every step of Craft of Zen, you can find the four E stages of transformation, much like the flow of a spiral.

 From thinking into feeling, becoming familiar with the subtlety of experience